 » Seafood BBQ

-» Pier 1 and The Palm Grove of Surprises – Malaga´s Port
+» Pier 1 and The Palm Grove of Surprises – Málaga’s Port

+In 2011 some renovations transformed the port quay into a recreation and commerce center.
+Shops, restaurants and bars are lined in front of the bay.
 The Quay 2 was turned into a stunning promenade called The Palm Grove of Surprises.
-Designed by the architect Jerónimo Junqueira the massive central pergola change the landscape, surrounded by a green garden this area became one of the news attractions in Málaga.
-Pick one the bars around the pier to enjoy the sunset.
+Designed by the architect Jerónimo Junqueira, the massive central pergola changed the landscape.
+Surrounded by a green garden, this area became one of the new attractions in Málaga.
+Pick one of the bars around the pier to enjoy the sunset.

 » Paseo de España